-After working through the data records on Robert, you have a PROfile to work with.
+After working through the data records on Robert, you have an iWave Profile to work with.
 The results are somewhat…surprising.

-Robert’s PROscore is 2.
+Robert’s iWave Score is 2.
 How could that be?
 He’s a wealthy guy — no surprise there.
-But from your research across all the datasets in PRO, you determined he has no giving history to speak of.
+But from your research across all the datasets in iWave, you determined he has no giving history to speak of.
 That means he certainly hasn’t donated to healthcare causes.
 He hasn’t even donated to political causes.

-This isn’t to say you should delete Robert’s PROfile and pretend he never existed.
+This isn’t to say you should delete Robert’s iWave Profile and pretend he never existed.
 Maybe there are other opportunities here.
 Maybe Robert knows somebody with a closer connection to the hospital foundation.
 But if you’re under the gun for major gift prospects, let’s move on for now.

 By performing a similar research process on Jane, the results are also surprising.

 You found Jane through your grateful patient program.
-And after screening and scoring, Jane has a healthy PROscore of 4.
+And after screening and scoring, Jane has a healthy iWave Score of 4.
 She’s wealthy to be sure, and she owns a yacht down in Galveston.
 Say, doesn’t one of your board members dock his boat there too?

 Jane also just made some significant stock sales, which means her giving capacity might have increased.
 That calls for some number crunching.
 But here’s where things get really interesting.